 A crucial security bug was revealed today involving Samba and Windows called the “Badlock Bug.”
 Security vulnerabilities of this bug can be mostly categorized as man-in-the-middle and denial of service...
 Read More

 About OIT Site-Licensed Software

 OIT works with University academic and administrative departments to provide campus-wide and volume licensing agreements for commonly used software programs and applications.
-To learn about software licensing agreements administered by OIT, please visit the Software Catalog.

 Software Licensing Blog

 Find software licensing news and announcements on the Software Licensing Blog.